OatmealDome/BlueBirdDX/README.md

 MongoDB is used as the database system, and media files are stored on an Amazon S3 bucket.
 If a post contains a quoted tweet, Selenium WebDriver is used to generate a screenshot of the tweet which is then attached to posts made on non-Twitter social media services.

+TextWrapper is a small Node application that wraps the twitter-text library.
+Please check [its README file](BlueBirdDX.TextWrapper/README.md) for more information.

 BlueBirdDX expects to be run in a Docker environment, but it can be run outside of one for development purposes.

 Please note that the WebApp has no built-in authentication or authorization! **If you expose the WebApp directly to the Internet, anyone can make posts using your accounts!**